ljmerza/FrigateClassifier/README.md

 logger_level: INFO
 ```

 Update your frigate url, mqtt server settings.
 If you are using mqtt authentication, update the username and password.
-Update the camera name to match the camera name in your frigate config.
+Update the camera name(s) to match the camera name in your frigate config.

 ### Running